sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 value | string | Pass the respective identifier value. store_code | string | Fetch the transactions of a specific store.
 Pass the store code. till_code | string | Fetch the transactions made at a specific TILL.
-Pass the respective TILL code. credit_notes | tenders | amount | float | Fetch the transactions of a specific amount. min_amount | float | Fetch transactions of a specific amount range in `min_amount` and `max_amount`. max_amount | float | Fetch the transactions of a specific amount range, i.e., min_amount - max_amount. start_date | date | Fetch transactions of a specific duration., between start_date and end_date. end_date | date | Fetch transactions of a specific duration., between start_date and end_date.
+Pass the respective TILL code. credit_notes | string | tenders | - | amount | float | Fetch the transactions of a specific amount. min_amount | float | Fetch transactions of a specific amount range in `min_amount` and `max_amount`. max_amount | float | Fetch the transactions of a specific amount range, i.e., min_amount - max_amount.
+start_date | date | Fetch transactions of a specific duration., between start_date and end_date.
+end_date | date | Fetch transactions of a specific duration., between start_date and end_date.
-start_id | Fetch transactions of a specific transaction id range., between start_id and end_id.
+start_id | int | Fetch transactions of a specific transaction id range., between start_id and end_id.
 For example, transaction ids between 1000 - 4999.
-end_id | Fetch transactions of a specific transaction id range., between start_id and end_id.
+end_id | int | Fetch transactions of a specific transaction id range., between start_id and end_id.
 For examples, transaction ids between 1000 - 4999.
 number | string | Fetch the details of a specific transaction based on the transaction number passed. date | date | Fetch transactions of a specific date. limit | int | Limit the number of transactions to be fetched.
 DefaultValue is 20 and max limit is 100.